 4. There must be proof that the reason given by the employer for the termination is trumped up;

-5. Other factors that can enter into our thought process include how long the employee worked at the company, the employee's job performance, the employee's disciplinary record (or lack thereof), evidence that the employer acted unfairly, vindictively, or stupidly, and the amount of potential damages.
+5. Other factors that we may consider include how long the employee worked at the company, the employee’s job performance, the employee’s disciplinary record (or lack thereof), evidence that the employer acted unfairly, vindictively or stupidly, and whether other employees have also been wrongfully terminated.